javiercarrascocruz/javiercarrascocruz.github.io/_posts/2024-09-02-kernel-build-tricks.md

 real	47m23.330s
 ```

-Does results are much better than the ones I got in the previous section with *LLVM/Clang*.
+These results are much better than the ones I got in the previous section with *LLVM/Clang*.
 Does that mean that GCC is always faster?
 Not really.
 Actually, I have read multiple times that *LLVM/Clang* is often faster, so I suppose that there are many cases where it is.
 I am just saying that trying both is very easy, and in your particular case choosing one compiler over the other might make a big difference.
 Just give both a shot!

 ### 4. ccache: recycle previous builds to compile faster